 Emerald Lake Road, located 3 km west of Field, is open year round.

-The Yoho Valley Road, located 5 km east of Field, is open seasonally from late June until mid-October, weather permitting.
+The Yoho Valley Road, located 5 km east of Field, is open seasonally from mid-June until mid-October, weather permitting.

 Seasonal closures and restrictions

 Additional closures and restrictions may happen at any time, in any location, and without prior notice.
-See the Important Bulletins page for a current listing.
+See the Important bulletins: Warnings, closures, and restrictions page for a current listing.

 Annual closures and restrictions in Yoho National Park.